Holzhaus/serato-tags/docs/writeup.md

 This way, users can share beatgrids, hot cue points, saved loops and more by just copying over an MP3 file.

 Unfortunately, the format is not [publicly](https://serato.com/forum/discussion/1277101) [documented](https://music.stackexchange.com/questions/53753/documentation-for-the-embedded-cue-point-format-of-traktor-serato-ableton).
-Thus, I figured it could be fun to try to learn how these formats work the hard way.
+Thus, I figured it could be fun to try to learn how these formats work *the hard way(tm)*.

 ## Setup and Preparation